Reviews You Can Rely On

 Credit: Jon Oleson

 A great value option if you do not want plastic is the Lifefactory Glass Active Cap.
 This bottle is the most affordable glass option in our lineup and features a pop-up flip cap with a rubber bubble seal.
-The Brita Stainless Steel Filter Bottle is an award-winning option most suitable for professional settings and is the most inexpensive of the filter bottles.
+The Brita Stainless Steel Filter Bottle is an award-winning option that is most suitable for professional settings and is the most inexpensive of the filter bottles.

 There are many reasons to get a reusable water bottle.
 Some will cite health reasons, and the National Institute of Health cites that an average liter water in a plastic bottle contains an average of 240,000 tiny pieces of plastic, 90% of which are nanoplastics.
 Interested in the environmental value of long-term over single-use water bottles?
 Sip on this — when the National Park Service banned the sale of single-use plastic water bottles in just 19 parks, they eliminated the purchase of up to 111,743 pounds of PET (plastic), prevented the emission of up to 141 metric tons of carbon dioxide, and saved up to 419 cubic yards of landfill space per year.
 The report is available online.
 Unfortunately, this ban on plastic water bottles was rescinded in 2017.